flo338/optimization-algos/README.md

 final_solution = search_algorithm.search()
 ```

+See a concrete example in optimization-algos/example.

-NOTE: The repository mainly serves for getting to know the algorithms better, hence the the implementations are not the most efficient.
+NOTE: The repository mainly serves for getting to know the algorithms better (educational), hence the the implementations are not the most efficient.